lee-dohm/community-manager/lesson-plan.md

 * Open Source - How it is different from normal customer support
 * The X/Y Problem - How to get at the real problem underneath it all

+## Moderation

+* The Ministry of Truth - When to edit or delete posts or lock threads
+* Taking Out the Trash - When to warn and ban people

 ## Triage

 * Bugs, Enhancements, Feedback and Questions